$50.29 $62.99 Buy It Now

 Once you have gained access to the security camera system, you can view live feeds and recorded footage.
 To access live feeds, navigate to the camera interface on the system’s dashboard.
 Here, you can select the specific camera you want to view and watch the live feed in real-time.

-See also How to get spiders to leave security camera area
+See also How to activate blink security camera

 If you want to access recorded footage, you can usually find this option in the system’s settings or archives.
 You can search for specific dates and times to view previously recorded video footage.
 This allows you to review past events and activities captured by the security cameras.